ufz/ogs/web/content/docs/tutorials/bhe_meshing/bhe_meshing.md

 gmsh.option.setNumber("Mesh.MshFileVersion", 2.2)
 ```

-Then We can then generate a 3D mesh and save it to disk
+We can then generate a 3D mesh and save it to disk

 ```python
 gmsh.model.mesh.generate(3)